ThebeLedwaba/SmartInventory/README.md

 DELETE /api/inventory/:id - Delete an item

 System Health
 GET /api/health - Check API and database status

 GET /api/test - Basic test endpoint

 🤝 Contributing
+We welcome contributions!
+Please follow these steps:

 Fork the repository

 Create a feature branch: git checkout -b feature/amazing-feature

-Commit changes: git commit -m 'Add amazing feature'
+Commit your changes: git commit -m 'Add amazing feature'

-Push branch: git push origin feature/amazing-feature
+Push to the branch: git push origin feature/amazing-feature

 Open a Pull Request

 📝 License
-MIT License - see LICENSE file.
+This project is licensed under the MIT License - see the LICENSE file for details.

 👨‍💻 Author
 Thebe Ledwaba

 GitHub: @ThebeLedwaba

 Project: Smart Inventory System

 🙏 Acknowledgments
-React team
+React team for the amazing framework

-Tailwind CSS
+Tailwind CSS for the utility-first CSS framework

-MongoDB

-Vite
+MongoDB for the robust database solution

+Vite for the fast build tooling

-⭐ Star this repository if you found it helpful!
+⭐ If you found this project helpful, please consider giving it a star!